-By analysing the capture area of Region A and Region B, respectively, the spatial relationship of the two video captures, that Region A is to the left of Region B and Region B is to the right of Region A. Therefore the renderer may use this information to render the pictures in correct spatial arrangement.
+By analysing the capture areas of Region A and Region B, respectively, the spatial relationship of the two video captures is that Region A is to the left of Region B and Region B is to the right of Region A. Therefore the renderer may use this information to render the pictures in correct spatial arrangement.

 Third, the capture area can be used to determine the gap between video captures.
 For example, by analysing the respective X coordinates (i.e. 980 and 990) it can be seen that there is a gap of 10mm between Regions A and B. The renderer may use this information to perform processing on the images and render them in a continuous manner.
-That is, if the width of the gap is larger than the width of the borders between the displays on the receiver side, a virtual display border (For example, a black zone) may be added to the captured images to achieve visual continuity.
-If the width of the gap is smaller than the width of the borders between the displays on the receiver side, the captured images may be cropped and scaled to achieve a continuous vision.
+That is, if the width of the gap is larger than the width of the borders between the displays on the receiver side, a virtual display border (For example, a black zone, usually with a width half of the difference between the gap and the borders) may be added to the captured images to achieve visual continuity.
+If the width of the gap is smaller than the width of the borders between the displays on the receiver side, the captured images may be cropped and/or scaled to achieve a continuous vision.

 Capture point